 If a Meeting House is hired out to a church or other faith group for their worship services, then there may be an enquiry from that group about the Quaker Meeting House being used for religious weddings.
-If your meeting house is asked to consider this, then please contact Paul Parker or Michael Booth before taking any action.
+If your meeting house is asked to consider this, then please contact appropriate Yearly Meeting staff before taking any action.
 In England or Wales, this would generally only be possible if the Meeting House was registered as a place where marriages could take place.